What you need to know about cremation services and costs in California

 Los Angeles(323) 798-9055$1,045

-Direct cremation service packages can be arranged for between $995 and $1,045 throughout California.
+Direct cremation service packages can be arranged for as low as $1,045 in California.
 Read on to learn more about cremation service options and costs.

 Call your local location below, or visit DFS Memorials California to find your nearest location and cremation price, and be immediately connected to your local provider.